ETHSydney/Ethereum-training/solidity/README.md

 # Solidity 101
-Solidity is a high-level that compiles to the Ethereum Virtual Machine (EVM) assembly code.
+Solidity is a high-level language that compiles to Ethereum Virtual Machine (EVM) assembly code.

 ## Documenation
 * [Solidity documentation](http://solidity.readthedocs.io/en/latest/)

 ## Editing, compiling and deployment tools

-### browser-solidity
+### Remix
-You can write and compile solidity code using [browser-solidity](https://ethereum.github.io/browser-solidity/) which does not need any software installed on your machine.
+You can write and compile solidity code using [Remix](https://remix.ethereum.org/) which is a browser based IDE so you don't need any software installed on your machine.

 ### VS Code Editor
 Microsoft's Visual Studio Code